-heed officials insisted that the F-16 wing production to India is not contingent on India selecting the F-16 for the Indian Air Force.
+Lockheed officials insisted that the planned F-16 wing production to India is not contingent on India selecting the F-16 for the Indian Air Force.
 Lockheed has offered to move its entire F-16 manufacturing base to India.
 India is yet to make a decision on it.

-Producing F-16 wings in India will strengthen Lockheed Martin's strategic partnership with Tata Advanced Systems and support the 'Make in India' initiative of the government, officials of the Lockheed has offered to move its entire F-16 manufacturing base here.
-India is yet to make a decision on it company said.
+Producing F-16 wings in India will strengthen Lockheed Martin's strategic partnership with Tata Advanced Systems Limited and support the 'Make in India' initiative of the government, officials of the company said.

-"Building F-16 wings in India is a natural next step that builds on our successful partnerships with Tata on the C-130J [Super Hercules airlifter] and S-92 [helicopter]," said Vivek Lall, vice-president of strategy and business development for Lockheed Martin Aeronautics.
+"Building F-16 wings in India is a natural next step that builds on our successful partnerships with Tata on the C-130J [Super Hercules airlifter] and S-92 [helicopter]," said Vivek Lall, Vice President of Strategy and Business Development for Lockheed Martin Aeronautics.

-"This is a strategic business decision that reflects the value of our partnerships with India and the confidence we have in Tata to perform advanced defence manufacturing work and deliver world-class products," Lall said.
+"This is a strategic business

+decision that reflects the value of our partnerships with India and the confidence we have in Tata to perform advanced defence manufacturing work and deliver world-class products," Lall said.
-Lockheed Martin's broader proposed F-16 partnership with India - to produce

-F-16s exclusively in India for its air force and export customers - stands firm, the company said.
+Lockheed Martin's broader proposed F-16 partnership with India to produce F-16s exclusively in India for its Air Force and export customers stands firm, the company said.

-Lockheed recently submitted a comprehensive, fully compliant 600-plus page request for information (RFI) response to the IAF.
+Lockheed recently submitted a comprehensive, fully com-

+pliant 600-plus page Request for Information (RFI) response to the Indian Air Force.